marsimuha/ML-Based-DSS-for-Food-Health-Risk-Assessment/README.md

 This repository contains the full implementation and dataset for a Bachelor’s thesis project titled:

-"Developing a Machine Learning-Based Decision Support System for Food Health Risk Assessment through the NOVA Classification"
+"Developing a Machine Learning-Based Decision Support System for Food Health Risk Assessment using the NOVA Classification"

 📌 Project Overview